May 3, 2017

 How to Make Foaming Hand Soap

 This is one of those super simple, why haven’t I been making this forever sort of DIY recipes.
 With just two ingredients it’s easy to mix up and extremely economical.
 You can find this recipe and many more in my books.
+If you’re looking for hand sanitizer recipes you can go here for those.

 Here’s what you’ll need: